ALP Coronavirus Support Page

 - Access additional resources from public bodies, organisations and charities.

-- HMRC has launched a tax helpline to help businesses concerned about paying their tax due to coronavirus (COVID-19).
+- HMRC tax helpline to help businesses concerned about paying their tax due to coronavirus (COVID-19).
 The number is 0800 0159 559.

 - The Recovery Advice for Business scheme, supported by the government and hosted on the Enterprise Nation website, gives small firms access to free, one-to-one advice with an expert adviser to help them through the coronavirus pandemic and to prepare for long-term recovery.